Sieradz: Recent period

 In 1947, local Polish youth established a secret anti-communist resistance organization, initially called the Union of Patriotic Youth (Związek Młodzieży Patriotycznej), and in 1949 renamed to Katyń to commemorate the Katyn massacre in which the Soviets murdered nearly 22,000 Poles in 1940.
 Its activity extended to the nearby cities of Zduńska Wola, Warta, Łódź and even Włocławek, and included collecting weapons, secret training, intelligence, and publishing and distribution of independent Polish press and leaflets.
 Its leader was Zbigniew Tur, a native of pre-war eastern Poland annexed by the Soviet Union, who as a teenager was arrested and deported to forced labour by both the Germans (twice) and the Soviets, before returning to Poland in 1946.
 The organization was eventually crushed by the communists, who sentenced its members to 1.5 to 10 years in prison in 1951.
 During the court hearings, the townspeople gathered near the courthouse and demonstrated their sympathy and support for the arrested youth.

+At the turn of the 1940s and 1950s, a hoard of 18 coins from the 17th and 18th centuries was found in the present-day neighbourhood of Monice.
+The coins are part of the collection of the Archaeological and Ethnographic Museum in Łódź.

 Post-war economic activities included clothing manufacture, cereal-milling, spirit distillery, potato-farming and other agricultural activities.
 In 1957 the knitting plant "Sira" was founded.
 From 1975 to 1998 Sieradz was the capital of the Sieradz Voivodeship.
+In 1979, town limits were greatly expanded by including Męka-Jamy, Męka Księża, Mokre Wojsławskie, Woźniki-Kolonia, Zapusta Mała, and parts of the settlements of Dzigorzew, Herby, Jeziory, Kłocko, Męcka Wola, Męka, Monice, Smardzew, Wola Dzierlińska, Woźniki and Zapusta Wielka as new districts.